Red coat (military uniform): Colonial forces throughout the Empire

 Red and scarlet uniforms were widely worn by British organised or allied forces during the Imperial period.
 This included the presidency armies of the East India Company from 1757 onwards (along with the succeeding British Indian Army), and colonial units from Canada.

 History with the Royal Marines

 Red coats were first worn by British sea-going regiments when adopted by the Prince of Denmark's Regiment in 1686.
 Thereafter red coatees became the normal parade and battle dress for marine infantry, although the staining effects of salt spray meant that white fatigue jackets and subsequently blue undress tunics were often substituted for shipboard duties.
-The Royal Marine Artillery wore dark blue from their creation in 1804.
+From October 1816 onwards, the Royal Marine Artillery wore the dark blue coat – faced in red with yellow bastion lace loops for gunners – of the Royal Artillery, with only buttons and badges as a distinction.
 The scarlet full-dress tunics of the Royal Marine Light Infantry were abolished in 1923 when the two branches of the Corps were amalgamated and dark blue became the universal uniform colour for both ceremonial and ordinary occasions.
 Scarlet for the Royal Marines now (2021) survives only in the mess uniform jackets of officers and senior NCOs.